casper-network/docs-archive/technical-framework/block-storage/sharding.md

 these cannot impact the rest of the network because they can never be moved out into the parent shard.

+Note that the interaction of moving tokens between shards (detailed below) is the _only_ interaction between shards.
+There is no direct calling of a contract that lives in another shard.
+To enable that would require an external service using off-chain triggers to make transactions in one shard be forwarded to another shard.
+Such a system is out of scope for this work.

 _(TODO: picture of an example shard tree probably needed @jack mills)_

 ### Communication between shards